 To help the government fight the funding of terrorism and money laundering activities, Federal law requires all financial institutions to obtain, verify, and record information that identifies each person who opens an account.
 What this means for you: When you open an account, we will ask for your name, address, date of birth, and other information that will allow us to identify you.
 We may also ask to see your driver’s license or other identifying documents.

 ADVERSE ACTION DISCLOSURES: If we take adverse action with respect to your application, you may request a statement of specific reasons for our decision if you request such a statement from us within 60 days of us providing notice of our decision to you.
 We will provide such a statement within 30 days of receiving your request for the statement.
-You may make such a request by contacting First Century Bank, NA (“FCB”).
-Notice: The Federal Equal Credit Opportunity Act prohibits creditors from discriminating against credit applicants on the basis of race, color, religion, national origin, sex, marital status, age (provided the applicant has the capacity to enter into a binding contract); because all or part of the applicant’s income derives from any public assistance program; or because the applicant has in good faith exercised any right under the Customer Credit Protection Act.
-The Federal agency that administers compliance with this law concerning this creditor (Credit Key or FCB) is FDIC Customer Response Center, 1100 Walnut Street, Box #11, Kansas City, MO 64106.
+You may make such a request by contacting Lead Bank.
+Notice: The Federal Equal Credit Opportunity Act prohibits creditors from discriminating against credit applicants on the basis of race, color, religion, national origin, sex, marital status, age (provided the applicant has the capacity to enter into a binding contract); because all or part of the applicant’s income derives from any public assistance program; or because the applicant has in good faith exercised any right under the Consumer Credit Protection Act.
+The Federal agency that administers compliance with this law concerning this creditor (Lead Bank) is Division of Depositor and Consumer Protection, National Center for Consumer and Depositor Assistance, Federal Deposit Insurance Corporation, 1100 Walnut Street, Box #11, Kansas City, MO 64106.

 TEXT MESSAGING: By agreeing to these Terms, you authorize us, our assigns, successors or servicing agents to send SMS Statement Notifications (as defined below) to any phone numbers provided to us, our assigns, successors or service agents in connection with your relationship with us, including your application, any loans with us, and any other agreements with us.
 This applies to any phone numbers you provide now or in the future.
 As used in this Disclosure, “SMS Statement Notifications” means any SMS (text message), MMS, iMessage, or equivalent mobile communications from us to you pertaining to your loan sent to the phone numbers provided in connection with this loan, including but not limited to payment information, account information, due dates, delinquent accounts, program updates, and other marketing messages.